ethancollinsdev/docker-ci/readme.md

+# Repo cloned from nigelpoulton, then updated to work with mocha/chai and circleci 2.0.

+# To test mocha and chai:

+    1. Clone Repo
+    2. npm i
+    3. npm test

 # Test app for demonstrating containerizing web app

 Super-simple Node web app for containerization demos

 ## Instructions for use

 1. Fork the repo
 2. Clone repo locally
 3. Build Docker iamge `docker image build -t <tag> .` from within the root directory of the repo
 4. Push image to container registry
 5. Run container/Pod using the created image